dmcqueen/wine-ai/README.md

 <!-- Copyright McQueen Media.
 Licensed under the terms of the Apache 2.0 license.
 See LICENSE in the project root. -->

-# Searching for Wine with Appoximate Nearest Neighbor and Vector Embedding
+# Searching for Wine with Appoximate Nearest Neighbor and Paragraph Vector Embeddings

-blah blah blah
+Sementic search over 150,000+ wine reviews.
+Using the Vespa implementation of Approximate Nearest Neighbor (ANN) and the Paraphrase pretrained model (paraphrase-MiniLM-L6-v2).
+Using the csv data from Wine Enthusiast a paragraph embedding is produced and stored in the database.
+Queries are also embedded and used to produce close match results on meaning.

 ## Prerequisites

+### Shell Tools
+docker, jq, curl, xargs

 ### Dataset
 https://www.kaggle.com/zynicide/wine-reviews